steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 Working copy  (@) now at: rxpztwms 902a6cd2 (empty) various fixes Parent commit (@-)      : tmnmvxyy 105cf6b5 (empty) prepare to deploy to the cloud
 > jj git push -c @
-Creating branch push-rxpztwmsszvk for revision @ Branch changes to push to origin:
+Creating bookmark push-rxpztwmsszvk for revision rxpztwmsszvk Changes to push to origin:
-  Add branch push-rxpztwmsszvk to 902a6cd22f30
+  bookmark: push-rxpztwmsszvk [add to 902a6cd22f30]
 ```

 Your `jj log` will look like this: